 I don’t do recipe blogs often, okay, this is only the second one ever.
-(Here’s the first, Turkey Brine.)
+(Here’s the first, Brine for Thanksgiving Turkey.)
 I usually save a great recipe for use in a book, but oatmeal cookies with cherry and dark chocolate is a winning combination I find irresistible.
 All the good things in life: Oats, brown sugar and butter, with bright pops of cherry and melting not-quite-bitter dark chocolate.

 This recipe is adapted from several sources: Betty Crocker Ultimate Cookie Book, additional methodology from Alton Brown’s Good Eats Volume 2, and my own preference for easy to find ingredients, and techniques that are worth the effort in the final result.